Abdul-Andha/GPTalk/readme.md

 <img src="assets/demo.gif">

 ## Instructions
 To run the app, follow these steps:
-    - Git clone this repo
+1. Git clone this repo
-    - Add the appropriate API keys to Constants.swift
+2. Add the appropriate API keys to Constants.swift
-    - Run
+3. Open in Xcode and run

-### App Evaluation
+## App Evaluation

 - **Category:** Messaging
 - **Mobile:** A messaging app, it can send notifications, allows the user to take pictures, can take calls/video calls, can send location